By Christopher Calnan

 In 2015, fantasy sports paid out more than $3 billion in contest winnings.
 The top 1.3 percent of the players took home 91 percent of the total.
 Also, consumers spent $450 million on DFS research and third-party data in 2015, according to LegalSportsReport.com.

-In 2016, eight states enacted DFS-related legislation.
+The crucial question states are resolving is whether DFS are games of skill or chance.
+Last year, eight states enacted DFS-related legislation.
 If the activity is deemed a game of chance, then states are effectively faced with endorsing legalized gambling.